CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

-# Lab 3: Deploy and Run HR/Payroll Copilot Application
+# Lab 3: Deploy and Run the HR/Payroll Copilot Application

    ![](../media/img13.png "Technical design")

 **Application Platform:**
-The solution is built on top of streamlit application platform.
-Streamlit allows the easy creation of interactive Python applications with the ability to render rich & responsive UI such as Chat UI and Python data visualization.
+The solution is built on top of the Streamlit application platform.
+Streamlit allows the easy creation of interactive Python applications with the ability to render rich and responsive UI, such as chat UI and Python data visualization.

 **Smart Agent: At the heart of the solution is the Python object Smart_Agent.
 The agent has the following components:**

-  - **Goals/Tasks:** Smart_Agent is given a persona and instructions to follow to achieve certain goals, for example, HR Copilot is about helping answer HR/Payroll questions and update employee's personal information.
+  - **Goals/Tasks:** Smart_Agent is given a persona and instructions to follow to achieve certain goals; for example, HR Copilot is about helping answer HR/Payroll questions and update employees' personal information.
 This is done using instructions specified in the system message.

-  - **NLP interaction & tool execution:** For the ability to use multiple tools and functions to accomplish business tasks, the function calling capability of the 0613 version is utilized to intelligently select the right function (validate identity/search knowledge base/update address/create ticket) based on the agent's judgment of what needs to be done.
-The agent is also able to engage with users following the instructions/goals defined in the system message.
+  - **NLP interaction and tool execution:** For the ability to use multiple tools and functions to accomplish business tasks, the function calling capability of the 0613 version is utilized to intelligently select the right function (validate identity, search the knowledge base, update address, create ticket) based on the agent's judgment of what needs to be done.
+The agent is also able to engage with users by following the instructions and goals defined in the system message.

   - **Memory:** The agent maintains a memory of the conversation history.
 The memory is backed by Streamlit's session state.
   - **LLM:** The agent is linked to a 0613 GPT-4 model to power its intelligence.